-Weddings: Tunisian wedding festivities can last up to a week, although most modern ceremonies combine some festivities to shorten the celebration.
-A few days before the wedding itself, the Tunisian bride gathers her friends and relatives to celebrate in her new home.
+Weddings: Tunisian wedding festivities can last up to a week, although most modern ceremonies combine some shorten festivities to the A few davs celebration. before the wedding itself, the Tunisian bride gathers her friends and relatives to celebrate in her new home.
 The next day, the bride and her female relatives go to a hammam (Turkish bath).
 Her hands and feet are then decorated with henna, a reddish brown dye made from the henna plant.
 Typically, she wears an extravagant red dress and jewelry, which are gifts from her future husband.
 On the same day, the groom often shaves off his beard.

 On the wedding day and in the presence of witnesses, the bride and groom sign the marriage contract, usually at the bride's home.
-Then the new couple attends a wedding reception, often held at a hotel or banquet hall, where they sit together as well-wishers greet them.
+Then the new couple attends a wedding reception, often held at a hotel or banquet hall, where they sit together as wellwishers greet them.
 The bride typically wears heavy make-up and changes outfits several times during the festivities.
 Sometimes male and female guests separate for the dinner and dancing portions of the wedding festivities.